-But if you do not have an estate plan, then the start of a fresh year is probably the best time to go through the trouble of setting one up.
+As we deal with this crisis, it is as good a moment as ever to take stock of your current estate planning documents.
+If you do not have an estate plan, then this is the time for you to set one up.
 Despite the term, estate plans are not just all about your estate.
 More than anything, estate plans are like an insurance policy that lets you plan not just for your death, but for disability, incapacity, and grave illness.
-In a way, an estate plan is about making sure everything goes smoothly, even in the face of an emergency or a sudden mishap.
+In a way, an estate plan is about making sure everything is set up to make things as easy as possible for your loved ones.

 Do You Need an Estate Plan?

 In most cases, the answer is going to be yes.
 But in every case, an estate plan needs to be meticulously tailored to suit the person in question.
 Some estates are far more complex than others and require a wider assortment of tools to fulfill a person’s needs.
 In general, all estate plans are designed to check a few simple boxes: